net-node/corsi_creati/python/DSA/1. Data Structures - Fundamentals/2. Single Linked Lists/README.md

 """

 ```
-    Problem: If you do this thousands of times, it becomes inefficient.
+    Problem: If you do this THOUSANDS of times, it becomes inefficient.

 ### Array e Frammentazione
 Problema degli Array/Liste Contigue